fun-weekend/2020/index.md

 ---

-If you have more time in the area, here are some more suggestions:
+If you have more time in the area, here are some more suggestions.
+Please note that (unlike the core Leeds Fun Weekend activities above) some of these might cost money.

 ## Possible places to visit